vergissberlin/example-release-please/README.md

 - Creates release notes
 - Creates CHANGELOG.md

+## Example App

+This repository comes with a example weg application.
+It is included in the `app` folder.

 ### Custom features

 - I just added a new feature in a feature branch.
 Let's see what happens.